bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/05_EAR.rst

       average_power.png       ear.gs23r3b48.time.loops.csv  ear.gs23r3b54.time.loops.csv  loops.pcf  loops.row

 As a result, the ``loops.prv`` file is created and ready to be analyzed.
-This trace contains the EAR pre-defined structure and EAR provides a set of configuration files for their analysis.
+This trace contains the EAR predefined structure and EAR provides a set of configuration files for their analysis.
 These configuration files are also available in the COMPSs installation directory: